-Slaton of Deport.
-Property valued at over \$10,000.00 has been recovered and traced to thefts from Lamar, Red River, Franklin and Collin counties.
+According to Lamar County Pre- Slaton of Deport.
+Property valued at cinct 1 Constable Randy Boren, a over \$10,000.00 has been recovered Deport man was arrested last week and traced to thefts from Lamar, Red at a Bogata residence in connection River, Franklin and Collin counties.

-County Jail on Class "B" theft charges with charges pending in Lamar County.
+Slaton is being held in Red River County Jail on Class "B" theft charges with charges pending in Lamar County.